Cities, Towns, & Counties for Trails

 The Great Trails State Coalition is bringing a series of virtual presentations with content from the 2024 Great Trails State Conference to our Cities, Towns and Counties for Trails Working Group meetings, for the benefit of communities across the state.

 Scroll down to see upcoming presentations and register for the sessions that interest you.
-More sessions may be added!

 Looking for a recording?
 Jump to our section of recorded past presentations: